Brand Hong Kong - Asia's world city

 Introduction

 Insulin is a hormone that is released from the pancreas to facilitate the storage of glucose as glycogen and triglyceride in the body.
-Diabetes mellitus is a chronic disorder characterized by a raised blood glucose level resulting from insulin deficiency, insulin resistance or both.
-In Type I or insulin-dependent diabetes (IDDM), little or no insulin is produced.
-In Type II or non-insulin-dependent diabetes (NIDDM), there is reduced insulin secretion and the body cells do not react to insulin.
+Diabetes mellitus is a chronic disorder characterised by a raised blood glucose level resulting from insulin deficiency, insulin resistance or both.
+In Type I or insulin-dependent diabetes mellitus (IDDM), little or no insulin is produced.
+In Type II or non-insulin-dependent diabetes mellitus (NIDDM), there is reduced insulin secretion and the body cells do not react to insulin.
 Diabetes increases the risk of cerebrovascular disease, heart diseases, foot gangrene, retinopathy, nephropathy and neuropathy.

 Situation in Hong Kong

 Classification of diseases and causes of death is based on the International Statistical Classification of Diseases and Related Health Problems (ICD) 10th Revision from 2001 onwards.
 Figures from 2001 onwards may not be comparable with figures for previous years which were compiled based on the ICD 9th Revision.
-Hence, caution should be exercised when interpreting the trend of diseases across 2000 and 2001.

 Diabetes mellitus corresponds to codes 250 in ICD-9 and E10-E14 in ICD-10.

-Number of registered deaths and crude death rate
+Number of registered deaths and crude death rate of diabetes mellitus by sex, 1981-2022 (View)

-of diabetes mellitus by sex, 1981-2000
+Age-standardised death rate* of diabetes mellitus by sex, 1981-2022

-Notes:
+Notes: |

-Age-standardized death rates are compiled based on a new world standard population specified in GPE Discussion Paper Series: No.31, EIP/GPE/EBD, World Health Organization, 2001.
+* | Age-standardised death rates are compiled based on the world standard population specified in GPE Discussion Paper Series: No.31, EIP/GPE/EBD, World Health Organization, 2001. | |

 Data in the above charts from 1996 onwards are compiled based on the population estimates under the "resident population" approach instead of the "extended de facto" approach.
-Also, the Population By-census conducted in July to August 2006 provides a benchmark for revising the population estimates compiled since the 2001 Population Census .
+Also, The 2021 Population Census conducted by Census and Statistics Department from June to August 2021 provides a benchmark for revising the population figures complied since the 2016 Population By-census.
+Population-related figures from 2017 to 2020 have been revised accordingly. |

-Sources:
+Sources: |

-Census and Statistics Department
+Census and Statistics Department Department of Health |

 Symptoms